 Jan always dreamed of becoming a seaman.
 At the age of 19 he set sail.
 He landed in Philadelphia in 1873.
 He was hired as a shoemaker.
 There he learned how to use the McKay Machine which sewed leather to make soles of shoes.
 He wanted to learn more about shoemaking so he moved to Massachusetts where a lot of shoe companies were located.

-Daniel Hale Williams– First doctor to successfully perform open heart surgery, helped open first non-segregated hospital in the US, Opened first nursing school for african american women
+First doctor to successfully perform open heart surgery, helped open the first non-segregated hospital in the U.S, opened the first nursing school for African-American Women

 Daniel Hale Williams was born on January 18, 1858 in Hollidayburg Pennsylvania.
 He graduated from Chicago Medical College in 1883 at the age of 27.